coreinfrastructure/best-practices-badge/doc/implementation.md

 we intend for the web application to meet its own criteria.
 We have implemented it with Ruby on Rails;
 Rails is good for very simple web applications like this one.
-We are currently using Rails version 4.2, and the production system stores the data in Postgres.
+We are currently using Rails version 4.2.
+The production system stores the data in Postgres; in development we use SQLite3 instead.
 We deploy a test implementation to Heroku so that people can try it out for limited testing.
 The production version may also be deployed to Heroku.